vinitv5singh/Whiteboard-In-Python/README.md

 ---

-✅ Future Enhancements
+✅ Future Enhancements:
 🧠 Add AI spelling correction
 🧠 Add keyword extraction for tags
 🖼️ Export canvas as an image
 🎤 Voice-to-text note input

-📃 License
+📃 License:
 This project is licensed under the MIT License.

-🤝 Acknowledgements
+🤝 Acknowledgements:
 TextBlob for NLP functionalities

 Python community for open-source support